carloitaben/artists-together/CONTRIBUTING.md

 Some packages or apps need specific configuration in order to be able to run locally.
 Refer to their respective `README.md` file to read more.

-### Running tests

-TODO

 ## Branches

-TODO improve this section

 ### `main`

 The **stable** release of `apps` and `packages` happens on this branch.
-Pull requests landed here will redeploy production environments.
+Pull requests landed here will create new production deployments.

 ### Other branches

-Other branches are usually linked to a pull request.
+Other branches are usually linked to a pull request and create new preview deployments.